Contrastive Learning for Lane Detection via cross-similarity: Introduction

-To develop a reliable lane detection method that can handle natural variations, a significant amount of training data is required.
-Obtaining enough labeled data for lane detection requires a huge amount of human labor.
+To develop a robust lane detection method capable of handling natural variations, a significant amount of training data is required.
+Large-scale labeling of lane markings in road scenes is costly and requires a lot of human labor.
+However, an abundance of unlabeled data is available, which can simply be used to boost the performance of the model.
 Furthermore, the appearance of lanes varies across the globe.
-Unsupervised and self-supervised \textit{contrastive learning} (CL) methods have been proposed for training \textit{deep neural networks} (DNNs) with minimal labeled data and a vast amount of unlabeled data~\cite{chen2020simple,bardes2021vicreg,he2020momentum,chen2021exploring, Xie_2021_CVPR,bardes2022vicregl,wang2021dense}.
-Based on their application, CLs are divided into \textit{global feature} CLs and \textit{local feature} CLs.
-When it comes to lane detection, using global feature CLs for image classification is not the most effective approach.
-This is because global feature CLs contrast an entire input image to other images, whereas lane detection requires localizing specific lane segments by contrasting different segments of the same input image.
-These models are intended to identify useful features for detecting the object present in the input rather than pinpointing its location on the input.
-Local feature CL is proposed to explicitly learn features that classify small parts of the input~\cite{bardes2022vicregl}.
-They can be used for object localization approaches such as lane detection.
+Unsupervised and self-supervised \textit{contrastive learning} (CL) methods have been proposed for training \textit{deep neural networks} (DNNs) with minimal labeled data and a vast amount of unlabeled data~\cite{chen2020simclr,NEURIPS2022_39cee562}.

+CL methods can be divided into two categories based on the type of representations or features they focus on in an image: local feature methods and global feature methods.
+Global feature CL methods are not considered the most effective strategy for lane detection, considering they compare the entirety of an input image with other images.
+However, for lane detection, it's crucial to localize specific lane segments within the same input image by contrasting different parts of it.
+On the other hand, local feature CL methods are designed to learn features that classify smaller portions of the input image.
+These methods can be effectively employed in object localization tasks like lane detection since they focus on specific areas within the input image, enabling more precise detection and localization of objects like lane lines \cite{NEURIPS2022_39cee562}.